 Imagine a rescuer trying to access an AED that’s mounted too high—the delay could be devastating.
 By adhering to the 48-inch maximum, you eliminate that barrier.
 When installing your cabinet, always measure from the finished floor to the highest point of the handle or opening mechanism.
 This simple step is a non-negotiable part of a compliant and accessible AED program, and our program management services can help you verify every device is placed correctly.

-Provide Enough Clear Floor Space
+Leave Plenty of Clear Floor Space

 An accessible AED needs a clear path.
 The ADA specifies that an AED cabinet cannot protrude more than four inches from the wall into any walkway, corridor, or aisle.
 This rule is designed to prevent the cabinet from becoming a hazard, especially for individuals with visual impairments who might not detect an object jutting into their path.
 A recessed or semi-recessed cabinet is often the best solution for meeting this requirement in narrow hallways.